- Home

 - in combination with radiation therapy as the main treatment for cervical cancer (chemoradiation)

-The drugs are usually given through a vein (intravenously) and during day visits to a hospital or clinic as an outpatient.
-The number of chemotherapy sessions you have depends on the type of cervical cancer and any other treatments you may be having.
-If you have chemotherapy without radiation therapy, you are likely to have up to six sessions, every 3–4 weeks, though it may continue for longer.
+The drugs are usually given through a vein (intravenously) during day visits to a hospital or clinic.
+Chemotherapy is usually given as a period of treatment followed by a break.
+This is called a cycle.
+The number of cycles you have depends on the type of cervical cancer and any other treatments you may be having.
+If you have chemotherapy without radiation therapy, you are likely to have up to 6 cycles (with a cycle every 3–4 weeks), though it may continue for longer.

 Side effects of chemotherapy

-The side effects of chemotherapy vary according to the drugs given, how often you have treatment, your general health and fitness, and whether you have chemotherapy or chemoradiation.
-You may have nausea or vomiting, feel tired, or lose some hair from your body or head.
-Chemotherapy can also cause temporary or permanent menopause.
+The possible side effects vary according to the drugs given, how often you have treatment, your general health, and whether you have chemotherapy alone or chemoradiation.
+You may have nausea or vomiting; feel tired; or lose some hair from your body or head.
+Temporary or permanent menopause may also occur.

 Most side effects of chemotherapy are temporary, and your treatment team can help you to prevent or reduce them.